Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

-Fortunately, I am bound by New Jersey state law to deliver assessment without bias.
+Fortunately, I am bound by New Jersey state law to deliver assessments without bias.
 Those who cannot do, teach.
 OHHH.
 And those who cannot teach, teach gym.
 OHHHHHH.
 Sorry, on to the review.

 Though most of the characters were crappy people, I still found myself emotionally bound to their fate.
 The loaded symbolism and heavily metaphoric wordplay had me re-reading certain chunks, especially toward the end, but it was always in an enjoyable way.
 I felt more like a detective sifting through the miasma rather than an asshole who was out of his intellectual depth.

 At the core, this is a very serious novel, but there is enough raunchy degradation to keep it darkly humorous.
 However, the hidden gem is in the eye of the beholder.
 It’s the type of book that concludes in a maddeningly debatable fashion and is bred to be argued about with cheap beer and loud opinionated voices.

 WATCH reveals what Every Time I Die fans knew all along.
 Keith Buckley is more than just a guy with rad leather jackets and a dope voice.
 He is talented as all fucking hell and after reading this book you just have to give it to the man.
 This is a literary banger.
 Turn those pages and contact me anytime, day or night, to talk some shit on how you think it ended.
 [Buy it HERE.]